kitplummer/goa/README.md

 If no `-c`/`--command` is provided when starting `goa` - it will automatically look for a `.goa` file in the remote git repository, and execute the command within it.

 The `.goa` file can only run a single command (right now, maybe multilines in the future)

+An example repo with a `.goa` file can be seen here: https://github.com/kitplummer/goa_tester

 ### Environment Variables